 Empowering refugees in urban settings in Jordan.

-Community Based Support to Refugees 2 (CBSR II) aims to provide community services and support to Jordanian host-community members, and Syrian and non-Syrian refugees residing in camp (Za’atari, King Abdullah Park (KAP), and Cyber City (CC)) and urban settings through community outreach, mobilization, and capacity development.
+The Community Based Support to Refugees 2 (CBSR II) program provides community services and support to Jordanian host-community members, and Syrian and non-Syrian refugees residing in camp (Za’atari, King Abdullah Park (KAP), and Cyber City (CC)) and urban settings through community outreach, mobilization and capacity development.

 The three overarching objectives of CBSR II are:

 - Providing support in assessing the status and needs of the Syrian refugee population in order to connect refugees with the services needed;